-In terms of unhappy customers, some reviewers do report that their order never arrived or took significantly longer than expected.
+In terms of unhappy customers, some reviewers report that their order never arrived or took significantly longer than expected.
 This seems to be the exception rather than the rule, but it does happen.

-Luxottica of America, which is the parent company of ContactsDirect, was involved in a multi-company class action lawsuit involving 1-800 Contacts that was settled in 2020.
-The lawsuit alleged that some contact lens retailers entered into an agreement with 1-800-Contacts that negatively affected the price and availability of contact lenses on the online marketplace.
+Luxottica of America, which is the parent company of ContactsDirect, was involved in a multi-company class-action lawsuit involving 1-800 Contacts that was settled in 2020.
+The lawsuit alleged that some contact lens retailers entered into an agreement with 1-800 Contacts that negatively affected the price and availability of contact lenses on the online marketplace.

 There are several other competitors that you might want to check out before placing your order with ContactsDirect, such as:

 - 1-800 Contacts.
 1-800 is one of the oldest retailers focused on direct-to-consumer contact lens shipments.
 Read more about them.
+20% off new orders

 - Warby Parker.
-They’re known for bringing prescription eyeglass shopping online, direct-to-shoppers at home.
+They’re known for bringing prescription eyeglass shopping online, direct to shoppers at home.
 Read more about their contact lens options.

 ContactsDirect has a decent reputation for customer service and a solid reputation for providing a good product at a competitive price.

 Buying from ContactsDirect is probably cheaper than going through your eye doctor, but that doesn’t mean that it’s cheaper than any other online contacts retailer.
 You may have to hunt around for a coupon or a discount to get any kind of significant savings.